UVA-Computer-Vision-Lab/compute-guide/README.md

 3. Then you have two choices:

     - Submit a slurm script([UVA slurm information](https://www.cs.virginia.edu/wiki/doku.php?id=compute_slurm)) to run a job.
     - Use the `srun` command like the one below to use the server interactively.
-Explanations about the arguments can be found in [UVA slurm information](https://www.cs.virginia.edu/wiki/doku.php?id=compute_slurm).
         ```
-        srun -w puma02 -p gpu --pty bash -i -l -
+        salloc -p gpu -N 1 -c 10 --mem=30G -J InteractiveJob -t 0-00:30:00 --gres=gpu:2 -C a40
         ```
+        This command allocates two A40 GPUs, 10 CPUs, and 30GB of RAM for a 30-minute session.
+If no duration is specified, the default maximum runtime is set to four days.
+More explanations about the arguments can be found in [UVA slurm information](https://www.cs.virginia.edu/wiki/doku.php?id=compute_slurm).
+        Once the server resources are allocated, enter the following command to access the server interactively:
+        ```
+        srun --pty bash -i -l --
+        ```
-4. If we have reserved a server like `puma02` ([slurm reservations](https://www.cs.virginia.edu/wiki/doku.php?id=compute_slurm_reservations)), use the command below instead.
+4. If we have reserved a server([slurm reservations](https://www.cs.virginia.edu/wiki/doku.php?id=compute_slurm#reservations)), add `--reservation=rry4fg_7` in the `salloc` command or `#SBATCH --reservation=rry4fg_7` in the `sbatch` script.
 Replace `rry4fg_7` with the reservation tag provided by IT.
 Note that you cannot use the reserved servers without the tag, even if your ID is on the reservation user ID list.
-    ```
-    srun --reservation=rry4fg_7  -w puma02 -p gpu --pty bash -i -l -
-    ```

 ### Modules
 Modules are pre-installed software packages in the Slurm system that users can access without root or sudo privileges.